Personalised Learning can be described as:-

 - Strong partnerships beyond the school/college

 Assessment as part of classroom activities is a fundamental process required to promote learning and ultimately achievement.
-Learners need to know and understand the following before learning
+Learners need to know and understand the following before learning can take place:

 - What is the aim of the learning?